 In 2012, I left the staff of Northeast to launch Small Group Leadership.
 I launched the ministry to leverage the experience and understanding God has given me to help equip ordinary people with training and resources to courageously lead extraordinary small groups.

-I’ve edited for major Christian publishing companies and have written more than 25 books and discussion guides as well as hundreds of magazine, newspaper, and web-based articles.
-I’ve also helped churches and other organizations write and edit written materials, especially studies based on weekend sermon messages.
-I currently work with several large Christian publishers and other ministries writing and ghostwriting small group curriculum and other resources with widely known Christian leaders.
+In April 2017, I was called as the 12th editor of Christian Standard, a church leadership magazine started in 1866.
+Before that, I edited for major Christian publishing companies and have written more than 25 books and discussion guides as well as hundreds of magazine, newspaper, and web-based articles.
+I’ve also helped churches and other organizations write and edit a variety of resources.
+I have worked with several large Christian publishers and other ministries writing and ghostwriting small group curriculum and other resources with widely known Christian leaders.
 See the Small Group Leadership store to discover more about my books.

 To see more about my education and experience, see my profile on LinkedIn.

 I met my incredible wife Heidi at Cincinnati Christian University in 1988 and we married on June 16, 1990.
-Heidi ministers in a variety of ways outside our family, but one of her main passions is signing and working with deaf people.
-Heidi is also my biggest supporter and encourager in my ministry.
+Heidi ministers in a variety of ways outside our family, from interpreting for and working with deaf people to teaching elementary kids.
 We have four adult children: Jordan, Dru, Sarah, and Anna, who are our most vital ministry.

 You may notice that I often illustrate points with cycling (especially mountain biking) stories or examples from other sports.
 I grew up playing baseball, basketball, bowling, and any other sport I and my friends could play, even if we had to make up the rules.
 Today, I mostly ride my bike with friends on the road and on the trail.
-We participate in several charity events, including the American Diabetes Association Tour de Cure (I’m on the planning committee in Kentucky and am the Red Rider chair for the event; I’ve lived with type-1 diabetes for more than 45 years), the Bike to Beat Cancer, and others.
-In 2015, at age 55, I rode my first century (100 miles) in the Bike to Beat Cancer event.
+We participate in several charity events, including including the Bike to Beat Cancer in Louisville and several rides for diabetes; I’ve lived with type-1 diabetes since 1971.

-I blog about living with diabetes, writing, family, and other topics on my “Highs & Lows” page at MichaelCMack.com.
+I have blogged about living with diabetes, writing, family, and other topics on my “Highs & Lows” page at MichaelCMack.com.